duncandc/mb2_python/README.md

 This package contains functions to load and manipulate both processed object catalogs and the raw particle data associated witht the MassiveBlack-II simulation.

+In the parlance of this module, "group" refers to objects identified by an FoF halo finder.
+Given this, "group" could be interpreted as "host halo".
+On the other hand, "subhalo" refers to objects identified using the subfind algorithm run on particles identified to be parts of groups.
+In this sense, these objects match up closely to what is meant by the term <em>subhalo</em> in the halo model.
+However, it should be noted that the bulk of material that would gnerally be identified as belonging to the host halo (and not any substructure) is most often identified as belonging to a massive "subhalo".

 ## Table of Contents
 1. [Requirements](#requirements)